 Students may enter only their assigned building by swiping their id+ cards in the card reader, located at the front lobby, and-in some halls-at other doors.
 If the id+ card fails to unlock the door of the student's assigned residence hall, the student may gain entry with the assistance of a roommate, the staff member on duty, or in an extreme emergency, by contacting University Police.
 If a student has pizza or other food items delivered, the student must be in the lobby to meet the vendor at the front door.
 The delivery person will not be given access to the lobby.
-Students who want to visit a resident who lives in another building will need to announce their planned arrival using the telephone provided in the area or the commons building.
-The resident host must come to the entrance and escort the visiting student to the room, and later out of the residence hall.
+Students who want to visit a resident who lives in another building will need to coordinate their planned arrival and the resident host must come to the entrance and escort the visiting student to the room, and later out of the residence hall.

 If students or guests leave the hall through any of the regular building exits, they should be aware that exit doors are not to be held open for prolonged periods of time.
 An alarm at the door will sound and someone will be dispatched to determine if the door has been blocked open.
-Residents are not permitted to allow access to the buildings to anyone other than themselves and their invited guests.
+Residents are not permitted to allow access to the buildings to anyone other than themselves and their invited quests.